amathislab/DeepDraw/readMe.md

 We share the data for analysis (activations, etc. contained in 'analysis-data'): about ~88GB.

-## Installation, software & requirements
+# Installation, software & requirements

 Dataset generation requires [OpenSim](https://opensim.stanford.edu/) and the network training requires [TensorFlow](https://www.tensorflow.org/).
 To easily reproduce our computational environment incl. the dependencies we are sharing a Docker container with OpenSim binaries and TensorFlow.
 It is available here: https://hub.docker.com/r/pranavm19/opensim/tags

-### Starting the docker container from the image:
+## Creating the dataset (via docker)

+Starting the docker container from the image.
 After pulling the docker image from the docker hub, in the terminal, start the container with the following command:

 Options: